-“Love Heals Homophobia” documentary is completed
+Scenes from “Love Heals Homophobia” documentary by filmmaker Ed Breeding.

 It all began when Fernando Lopez called me from San Diego Pride to tell me that St. Paul’s Foundation had been awarded $2,000 to begin an online international training program for parents and friends counseling and support.

 Using Skype and the Internet, we wanted to adapt the best of the PFLAG model of creative listening and share it with parents and friends in countries where their loved one might be LGBT … and a criminal!
 During the course of the training, we connected with some of our partners in Jamaica to see what might be culturally appropriate in this new venture.
 Anything with a FLAG in the name was TABOO so the adaptive trainers and trainees (led by Patti Bowman of PFLAG San Diego and Lindy Miles from St. Paul’s board) created a new program called “Global Allies.”

 In the course of the conversations, Angeline Jackson shared a shopping list of items she needed to launch here new lesbian-focused organization, “Quality of Citizenship Jamaica.”
 She got this idea from being with the Spirit of 76 delegates attending the International AIDS Conference last summer in Washington, D.C. and at a meeting of World Bank executives, the name popped up for her!

 “We need money to register our organization.
 We need videos where a more progressive faith dimension is shared and we need to hear voices from African American clergy who although they are straight, they moved from a place of negatively towards LGBT people to one of affirmation,” she said.